flumeapp/help.flumeapp.com/misc/limits.md

 The following limits apply to [liking](/views/detailview.md#likes) posts:

-- 350 per hour
+- 350 likes per hour

 #### Comments

 The following limits apply to [comments](/views/detailview.md#comments) on posts:

-- 5 mentions
+- Include up to 5 mentions
-- 30 hashtags
+- Include up to 30 hashtags
+- Multiple, duplicate comments (including emoji) are not allowed
-- Duplicate comments
+- 100 comments per hour

 See [I get an error when trying to add a comment.](https://help.instagram.com/161863397286564)